Emissions-Based Parking Charges

 Supporting a Greener Hounslow

-These changes follow the adoption of our Parking Strategy in July 2024, which provides a boroughwide vision for parking management.
-The strategy carefully balances parking priorities with the need to work towards delivery of a healthier, greener and safer Hounslow while ensuring the Council can effectively manage existing and future demand for parking.
+The updated charging structure supports the objectives outlined in the Parking Strategy (July 2024), which provides a boroughwide vision for parking management.
+The strategy carefully balances parking priorities with the need to work towards delivery of a healthier, greener, and safer Hounslow while ensuring the Council can effectively manage existing and future demand for parking.

 We encourage all residents to familiarise themselves with the new charging structure and check the emissions of their vehicles.
 Together, we can make a difference by reducing pollution and creating a greener Hounslow for future generations.